waitinfuture/emapreduce/intl.en-US/User Guide/Software configuration.md

     ```

 The classification parameter designates the configuration file to change.
-The properties parameter stores the key-value pair that requires changes.
+The parameter properties stores the key-value pair that requires changes.
 When the default configuration file has a corresponding key, override the value, otherwise, add the corresponding key-value pair.

 The correspondence between configuration file and classification is shown in the following table.

--   **Hadoop**
+-   Hadoop

     |Filename|Classification|
     |:-------|:-------------|